Supporting the literacy needs of youth

 Central Juvenile Hall Library has been operating at Central Juvenile Hall for more than 20 years and maintains a collection of 5,500 reference books and 7,800 paperback books available for checkout.
 The students of Central Juvenile Hall benefit greatly from the wealth of library resources such as books, paperbacks and periodicals.
 This library is part of the educational and rehabilitation programs that are offered at this facility.

-Innovative programming is a key component to library service in the juvenile halls.
+Innovative programming is a key component to library service in juvenile hall.
 Programming provides an opportunity for youth to engage their minds in meaningful activities through book clubs, art workshops, life skills programs, parenting programs, team-building games, and more.
 Library programs mirror the programs youth will find available to them at the public library.

 Probation Book Clubs